JoinColony/colonyJS/sdk/docs/api/classes/ColonyNetwork.md

 ▸ **deployToken**(`name`, `symbol`, `decimals?`): [`MetaTxCreator`](MetaTxCreator.md)<`ColonyNetworkClient`, ``"deployTokenViaNetwork"``, { `tokenAddress?`: `string`  }, [`MetadataType`](../enums/MetadataType.md)\>

-Deploy a "special" colony ERC20 token
+Deploy a "special" Colony ERC20 token

 If there is not token yet that should be used with the Colony, this is the canonical way to create one.

 This is a supercharged ERC20 token contract, that not only has a permissioned `mint` function (that can be used from the colony) but also supports Metatransactions.
-In order to fully use its permissioned system with a colony, some extra steps have to be taken.
+In order to fully use its permissioned system with a Colony, some extra steps have to be taken.
 See the [Colony Creation Guide](../../guides/colony-creation.md).

 **`Remarks`**